Deborah Viegas

 LIM | Less is More 2022

-Rita has just started working in a museum of Portuguese history, located inside an 15th century Portuguese Palace.
-Her job is to watch one of the exhibition rooms.
-There she finds out she was hired to replace a former employee, a Brazilian boy named Antônio, who was fired for exhibiting “suspicious behavior” and who has since disappeared.
-One day, upon arriving early to open the museum, she accidentally drops one of the pieces, a sculpture called “Head of a boy”.
-Noticing a small crack in the sculpture, Rita decides to hide the incident.
-From then on Rita’s daily life is hunted by the fear of being caught.
+Rita has just started working in a museum of Portuguese history, located in a 15th century Portuguese Palace.
+Her job is to watch over one of the exhibition rooms.
+She discovers she was hired to replace a former employee, a Brazilian boy named Antônio, fired for “suspicious behavior”, and who has since disappeared.
+One day, on opening the museum, she accidentally drops one of the collection works, a sculpture : “Head of a boy”.
+Seeing a small crack in the sculpture, Rita decides to hide the incident.
+From then on Rita’s daily life is haunted by the fear of being caught.
 The fear leads her to search for Antônio in a quest to unravel the mystery of his disappearance.
-Inside the museum, amid remembering and forgetting, fear and mystery sew an elusive threat.
-A threat that invites us to reevaluate the heart of spaces, objects, and interactions.
-The memory of the colonial past seeps into the nostalgic fabrications of the present and the anxiety for the future.
+In the museum, between souvenirs and forgetfulness, fear and mystery sew an elusive threat ; threat inviting us to reevaluate the heart of spaces, objects, and interactions.
+The memories of a colonial past seep into the nostalgic fabrications of the present and the anxiety for the future.